MongooseMoo/react-client/filetransfer.md

 3. Implement transfer resume functionality for interrupted transfers
 4. Add support for multiple simultaneous file transfers
+5. Enhance error recovery mechanisms

+## Future Enhancements

+### 1. Encryption

+To improve security, we plan to implement end-to-end encryption for file transfers:

+- Generate a unique encryption key for each file transfer
+- Use a strong encryption algorithm (e.g., AES-256) to encrypt file chunks before sending
+- Send the encryption key securely along with the file transfer offer
+- Implement decryption on the receiving end

+### 2. Transfer Resume Functionality

+To handle interrupted transfers, we'll implement a resume feature:

+- Add a unique transfer ID for each file transfer
+- Store transfer progress and metadata persistently
+- Implement a protocol to negotiate resuming from the last successfully transferred chunk
+- Update the UI to show resume options for interrupted transfers

+### 3. Multiple Simultaneous Transfers

+To support multiple file transfers at once:

+- Refactor FileTransferManager to handle multiple transfer sessions
+- Implement a queue system for managing multiple transfers
+- Update the UI to display and manage multiple ongoing transfers
+- Ensure proper resource allocation and throttling to maintain performance

-5. Enhance error recovery mechanisms import React, { useState, useEffect } from 'react';
+These enhancements will significantly improve the robustness, security, and usability of our file transfer feature. import React, { useState, useEffect } from 'react';
 import MudClient from '../client';
 import { GMCPMessageClientFileTransferOffer, GMCPMessageClientFileTransferAccept, GMCPMessageClientFileTransferReject, GMCPMessageClientFileTransferCancel } from '../gmcp/Client/FileTransfer';